rosiepan-rgb/weather-tracker/README.md

 # weather-tracker
-it is used to track historical temperature data and create a 7 day forecast collected from open meteo api. this is done to decide what times are most sutiable for grand canyon camping
+it is used to track historical temperature data and create a 7 day forecast collected from open meteo api. this is done to decide what times are most sutiable for camping